kdando/Waltr/README.md

 - **User Authentication:** Sign in to securely store your collection in a database.
 - **Persistent Storage:** Your collection will persist across visits.

+## Live Version

+A hosted version of Waltr is available to try here: [https://waltr.vercel.app/]

 ## Installation

-To get started with Waltr, follow these steps:
+To run Waltr yourself on your own machine, follow these steps.

 1. Clone the repository:
    ```bash